retr0e/HTML-CSS/README.md

 # HTML / CSS

-This repository is to store all knowledge aquired during a Udemy course made by Colt Steele
+The purpose of this repository is to store all knowledge aquired during a Udemy course made by Colt Steele